-- 1. If a student admits to academic dishonesty and does not contest the academic sanction, the faculty member may adjust the student's grade accordingly and notify the Academic Integrity Officer of the resolution by email.
-The Academic Integrity Officer shall then update the applicable Faculty Report Form to reflect that resolution. - 2.
-If a student admits to academic dishonesty but contests the academic sanction, the student may appeal the academic sanction through the college's grievance process.
+- If a student admits to academic dishonesty and does not contest the academic sanction, the faculty member may adjust the student's grade accordingly and notify the Academic Integrity Officer of the resolution by email.
+The Academic Integrity Officer shall then update the applicable Faculty Report Form to reflect that resolution. - If a student admits to academic dishonesty but contests the academic sanction, the student may appeal the academic sanction through the college's student grievance process (see Section 600.4.)
 The student shall be allowed, at a minimum, an opportunity to present a written position with supporting evidence.
-The committee reviewing the appeal shall issue a written decision explaining the justification for the academic sanction imposed. - 3.
-If a student denies the academic dishonesty, a fact-finding determination shall be made by an Academic Integrity Committee established by the President's Council.
+The committee reviewing the appeal shall issue a written decision explaining the justification for the academic sanction imposed.

+- 3. If a student denies the academic dishonesty, a fact-finding determination shall be made by the Faculty Council or other committee designated by the College.
 At a minimum, the student shall receive: - a. written notice of the charges, - b. the right to appear before the Committee; and - c. the right to present witness statements or call witnesses.